 - Scope: it is well conceived and there is confidence it can be delivered.

-- Alignment: alignment to business plan or long-term strategy/goals.
+- Alignment: alignment to business plan (link) or long-term strategy or goals.

 Viability

-Is it is well planned and achievable?
+Is it well planned and achievable?
 We consider:

 - Process: the process to achieve the programme/project is realistic and well planned.

-- Budget: is thorough, accurate and considers fair remuneration for practitioners.
+- Budget: is thorough, accurate and offers fair pay for artists and practitioners.

-- People: The people have the expertise, capacity and credibility to achieve the programme/project.
+- People: The people have the expertise, capacity, and credibility to achieve the programme or project.

 Strategic fit